nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Examples:
 *  `edit 1 d/Computing o/COM2-01-02` edits the department and office of the 1st contact to be `Computing` and `COM2-01-02` respectively.
-*  `edit 2 n/Betsy Crowe t/` edits the name of the 2nd contact to be `Betsy Crowe` and clears all existing tags.
+*  `edit 2 n/Brenda Chan t/` edits the name of the 2nd contact to be `Brenda Chan` and clears all existing tags.

 ### Adding or updating a remark : `remark`